z2lai/react-emotion-multi-step-form/README.md

 ]
 ```

-If the checkboxes can be separated into multiple groups, then the array passed into the options prop should follow the same format as the following array:
+If the checkboxes can be separated into multiple groups, then the array passed into the options prop should follow the format as follows:
 ```jsx
 const options = [
   ['fruits', 'vegetables', 'meats'],